colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 I struggled with depression a couple of years ago.
 The act of waking up and proceeding with the day felt like torture and I couldn't really feel anything.
 I didn't feel like I had anyone to rant to.

-One thing that made me feel better about my depression was discovering Allie Brosh's webcomic [_Hyperbole and a Half_](https://hyperboleandahalf.blogspot.com).
+One thing that made me feel better about my depression was discovering Allie Brosh's web-comic [_Hyperbole and a Half_](https://hyperboleandahalf.blogspot.com).
 The comics are super funny, not just for the wholesomeness (and meme material), but also the relatability and accurate depiction of depression.
 Brosh dropped out of the public sphere a couple of years ago, and so when looking for more material, I found [this talk](https://www.youtube.com/watch?v=Kl8_g72zEUQ) by her on this JoCo Cruise.

 In the talk, Brosh states how we often represent ourselves as reductionized forms of ourselves, say a triangle.
 She then draws a bunch of zig-zags and swirls and things that this language cannot really represent or define, over that triangle, to represent what a human is.